 Many great speakers visualize their presentations in advance, do “dress rehearsals”, explore their environments and understand multiple layers of their presentations (from full text to a few key bullet points).

-Delivery is the last of the canons and involves using all the tools available to you to effectively communicate.
+Delivery is the last of the five canons of rhetoric.
+Itinvolves using all the tools available to you to effectively communicate.
 We know that words are only a tiny part of communication (See the 7-38-55 communication model), and that to be at our most effective as communicators we need to use a range of methods and tools.

 Emphasis, tone of voice, change of pace, pauses, volume, gesticulation, body language, positioning and props are all tools to help effectively deliver your arguments.

 Effective communication is a key skill in the world of work.
 We’ve written several other posts on the topic.
 These include the tongue in cheek ABCs of communication, the 7 Cs of communication and 10 Tips for Better Presentations.
 We’ve also written a bit on persuasion and influence.
 Posts include Cialdini’s 6 Principles of Persuasion and Monroe’s Motivated Sequence.

 We’ve also explored the important role that communications and stories play in organizational change.
 You might enjoy this podcast which explores that idea.

 It’s an only model, but a very good one.
 There is a reason that it has lasted for more than 2,000 years and is still talked about.
 And that reason is that it covers a lot of what is important regarding communication.